kastmada/InstallScript/README.md

 This script is based on the install script from Yenthe666 but goes a bit further and has been improved.
 This script will also give you the ability to define an xmlrpc_port in the .conf file that is generated under /etc/
 This script can be safely used in a multi-odoo code base server because the default Odoo port is changed BEFORE the Odoo is started.
-It is also optimized for Ubuntu 20.04 and multiple instances under NGINX.
+It is also optimized for Debian 10 and multiple instances under NGINX.

 ## Installing Nginx
 If you set the parameter ```INSTALL_NGINX``` to ```True``` you should also configure workers.
 Without workers you will probably get connection loss issues.
 Look at [the deployment guide from Odoo](https://www.odoo.com/documentation/14.0/setup/deploy.html) on how to configure workers.